Don Carlos (musician)

-Don Carlos, a.k.a.
-Don McCarlos (born Euvin Spencer, 29 June 1952), is a Jamaican reggae singer and composer.
+Euvin McCallus Spencer (born 29 June 1952), better known by his stage names Don Carlos or Don McCarlos, is a Jamaican reggae singer and deejay.

 Biography

 Don Carlos began singing in 1973 as a member of Black Uhuru.
 He sang alongside Garth Dennis and Derrick Simpson, the leader of the trio.

 In 1988 he recorded "Jingle Bells" with Glenice Spenser on A Reggae Christmas on RAS Records.
 In 1990 he re-united as the lead vocalist for a Black Uhuru album.
 Carlos continues to perform all over the world, and has a large fanbase in Africa.

 Africa tours

 Carlos performed in Nairobi, Kenya in 2010 and on June 3, 2017.
 He performed in the Zambian cities Lusaka, Kitwe and Livingstone (Mosi-oa-Tunya) between 6 and 8 June 2014.